 You don’t have to go to Europe to see some great castles.
 In fact, there are some amazing castles located right here in Ohio.
 All across the state, these landmarks range from being truly historical, century-old structures, to more modern, historically-inspired buildings.
-Here are a few you should visit to get rid of those winter blues.
+Here are a few you should visit while the sun is shining and the weather is warm.

 Original owner and builder, Colonel Melvin C. Clarke, was a prominent abolitionist and local attorney.
 He originally built the castle as home for his family in 1855 complete with a tower, spires and other Gothic Revival elements.
 It was later given to the Betsey Mills Corporation to be used for educational purposes.
 Marietta’s castle is a contributing structure in the Marietta Historical District on the National Register of Historic Places.